 No matter your political affiliation, it's hard not to be excited about the biggest winner of Tuesday's election -- STEM!
-From get-out-the-vote efforts to projected outcomes, this election really belonged to science, technology,
+From get-out-the-vote efforts to projected outcomes, this election really belonged to science, technology, engineering and math.
+As it turns out, all those '80s movies were right -- nerds rule.
+Or at least they help determine who will rule.

 If ever a CIO needed a compelling case to reference for engaging in data analysis or for the value of adding a data scientist to the organization, this was it.
 As well as voters might have felt they knew Gov. Mitt Romney or President Barack Obama, that knowledge doesn't hold a candle to how well the candidates "knew" them.
 Voters who downloaded Facebook apps to show their "like" for Mitt or Barack may as well have shared their personal address book and a detailed account of their daily routines.
 And as this week's SearchCIO.com Searchlight shows, campaign-related data mining went even deeper than that.
 Maybe they should swap out the term "stumping" for "spelunking."